louthy/language-ext/Major Version Release Notes/Version 5/README.md

 _Composition of pure functional components_ always leads to new, more capable components, that are also **automatically** pure.
 This is the true power of pure functional composition; unlike OO composition that just collects potential complexity, pure functional composition abstracts away from it.
 You can trust the composition to be sound.

 Much of this library up until this point has been trying to give you the capability to build these compositions.
-It's been achieved so far by lots of typing by me and lots of code-gen.  For example, the `LanguageExt.Transformers` library is a code-genned mass of code that combines every monadic type with every other monadic type so that you can work on them nested.
+It's been achieved so far by lots of typing by me and lots of code-gen.  For example, the `LanguageExt.Transformers` library was a code-genned mass of source-code that combined every monadic type with every other monadic type so that you can work on them nested.
 It was 200,000 lines of generated code - and was getting exponentially worse.

 I've also written 100s (maybe 1000s) of `Select` and `SelectMany` implementations that give you the impression that C# has generalised monads.
 But it doesn't, it's just a lot of typing.
 If you create your own monadic type it won't magically work with any existing language-ext types and you can't write general functions that accept any monad and have it just work.

 > And that is very much because C# doesn't support higher-kinded polymorphism.

 That means that you pretty much only get to use what I provide.
 That's not acceptable to me.
 I want to empower everybody to be able to leverage pure functional composition in the same way that can be done in Haskell (and other languages that have higher-kinds).
+A series of articles on higher-kinds [features on on my blog](https://paullouth.com/higher-kinds-in-c-with-language-ext/).

 ## Wage war on `async` (green threads)